IT Band Tendonitis

 Iliotibial band syndrome is an overuse injury resulting from the inflammation of iliotibial band.
 Iliotibial band is a tough group of fibers that begins at the iliac crest of hip and runs along the outside of the thigh, to get attached to the outer side of the shin bone just below the knee joint.
 Its function is to coordinate with the thigh muscles and provide stability the knee joint.
 Iliotibial band syndrome occurs when the iliotibial band and the lower outside portion of the thigh bone at the knee joint rub against each other.
 It commonly occurs in athletes, cyclists, and runners.

-To diagnose the condition your doctor will ask about the nature of pain, your activity level, participation in sports and other factors related to the condition.
+To diagnose the condition Dr. Patel will ask about the nature of pain, your activity level, participation in sports and other factors related to the condition.
 You will be asked about any related medical conditions that could be contributing to the condition.
 A careful physical examination of your hip and knee will be performed to identify and to rule out conditions with similar symptoms.